 We define "story" very broadly, to include fiction and nonfiction, poetry and song, journalism and documentary, photography and film, theater and dance, puppetry and mime, graphics and games, and every other way of communicating ideas and experience.

 Our definition of "house" is also broad.
-We hope eventually to settle into our own space, but we're also excited about popping up all over the community.
+We hope eventually to settle into our own space, but for now we're excited to be popping up online and around the community.

 What do we do?

-We connect.
-We help organizations, artists, scholars, and others find new partners and reach new audiences.
+We CONNECT.
+Story House teams up with organizations, artists, activists, scholars, and others to create new programming, find new partners, and reach new audiences.

 Why are we doing this?

-In all our programs and activities, we are committed to creating inclusive spaces that welcome diversity.
-We strive to foster interactions between people of different cultures, ethnicities, and socioeconomic backgrounds, with the goal of working toward shared understanding and a more equitable, anti-racist society.
+In all its programs and activities, Story House Ithaca is committed to creating inclusive spaces that welcome diversity.
+We strive to foster interactions between people of different cultures, ethnicities, ages, and socioeconomic backgrounds, with the goal of working toward shared understanding and a more equitable, anti-racist society.

-No matter what the arrangement, we love to work with creative people.
-If you have an idea for a program, drop us a line.
-There's a handy form here.
+PITCH US!
+We love to work with creative and passionate people.
+If you have an idea for a program, there's a handy form here.